Emily-RoseSteyn/measuring-quality-of-life-gauteng/README.md

-# Measuring Quality of Life
+# Beyond Poverty: Measuring Quality of Life from Satellite Images in Gauteng
+Previous work has shown that asset wealth and consumption expenditure (recognised indicators of poverty) can be estimated from satellite images.

+**Question**: Can other socioeconomic indicators be estimated from satellite images that represent a more holistic picture of quality of life?

+- Focus on smaller area: Gauteng
+- Start with satellite data that is lower res from Landsat
+  - Then compare to higher res data from Planet
+- First get asset wealth and income with nightlight proxy
+- Consider other proxies

 This is a repository to track my research in measuring quality of life from satellite images using machine learning.

 The primary objective of this repository is to:
-- Extending previous research by investigating measuring other socioeconomic indicators that describe "quality of life" more holistically in Gauteng.
+- Extend previous research by investigating measuring other socioeconomic indicators that describe "quality of life" more holistically in Gauteng.

 ## Getting Started
 #### Install Dependencies